-All girder loads require permits and some jobs require the fabricator to do a route survey to determine how the product will be delivered to the job site.
+All girder loads require permits and some jobs require the Fabricator to do a route survey to determine how the product will be delivered to the job site.
 Due to the extreme length, width, height, or weight of some girder loads, police escorts may be required to transport the load to the job site.
-Permit load requirements vary from state to state.